RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/README.md

 ## About

-Welcome to my collection of cheat codes (ASM hacks) for various games on different consoles.
+Welcome to my collection of cheat codes (ASM hacks) for various games on different platforms.
+Here you'll find many fun, cool, and useful codes.
+There are different types of hacks you can experiment with.

 ### Organization

-Folders are organized by console.
-Inside each console folder, you'll find:
+Folders are organized by platform.
+Inside each platform folder, you'll find:

-- **Game name folder** (labeled with its ID and version).
+- **Game name folder** (labeled with version and its game or title ID).
 - All the codes for that game inside the corresponding game name folder.

 Some related codes are grouped together in single files.
 If a file name includes `...
 Codes (X Codes)`, it contains multiple related codes.
 Be sure to review the file carefully when searching for a specific code.